 A database is a collection of data stored in an orderly manner.
 To run a system efficiently, you’d need an adequate memory of the past and present records that went into and came out of that particular system.
-The same applies to a business or organization that would require the cooperative efforts of several individuals.
-For this purpose, companies, large and small, and organizations like hospitals, schools, and universities utilize a very useful method of acquiring, assembling, and sharing data in systematic ‘entities’ stored within different databases available.
+The same applies to a business or organization requiring several individuals’ cooperative efforts.
+For this purpose, large and small companies and organizations like hospitals, schools, and universities utilize a beneficial method of acquiring, assembling, and sharing data in systematic ‘entities’ stored within different databases available.
 Companies can use different types of databases to meet their unique business needs.